September 11 Attacks

-September 11 attacks (also 9/11 attacks) were suicide bombings attacks by 19 terrorists who hijacked 4 passenger airline planes from the eastern coast of USA and blew them in their respective targets.
-Two of the planes hit the twin towers of World Trade Center in New York, the third plane destroyed the west wall of Pentagon in Virginia while the fourth plane was crashed in Pennsylvania while its possible target was White House or Capitol.
-Almost 3,000 people were killed during these attacks including 19 hijackers, 72 security personnel and 343 firefighters.
+September 11 attacks (also 9/11 attacks) were suicide bombings attacks by 19 terrorists who hijacked 4 passenger airline planes from the eastern coast of the USA and blew them in their respective targets.
+Two of the planes hit the Twin Towers of the World Trade Center in New York, the third plane destroyed the west wall of the Pentagon in Virginia and the fourth plane crashed in Pennsylvania while its possible target was the White House or Capitol.
+Almost 3,000 people were killed during these attacks including 19 hijackers, 72 security personnel, and 343 firefighters.

 Events During Attacks

 Another Boeing 767 aircraft of United Airlines Flight 175 left the Logan Airport in Boston at 8:14 am.
-There were total 65 people inside the plane including 9 crew members and 5 hijackers.
+There were a total of 65 people inside the plane including 9 crew members and 5 hijackers.
 The plane was hijacked after about 30 minutes into the flight.
-Marwan al-Shehhi was the pilot hijacker who blasted the plane into the South Tower of World Trade Center at 9:03 am killing all the 65 persons on-board and around 900 in the WTC.
+Marwan al-Shehhi was the pilot hijacker who blasted the plane into the South Tower of the World Trade Center at 9:03 am killing all the 65 persons on board and around 900 in the WTC.

 Flight Paths of all the 4 Hijacked Planes

 At 8:20 am, a Boeing 757 aircraft of American Airlines Flight 77 departed from Dulles International Airport in Virginia.
-There were 6 crew members, 5 hijackers and 53 passengers in the plane.
-The aircraft was hijacked after just over 30 minutes of the flight and hijacker pilot Hani Hanjour crashed the plane into the west wall of Pentagon, Virginia at 9:37 am.
-All the 64 people inside plane and 125 others in Pentagon lost their lives in this suicide attack.
+There were 6 crew members, 5 hijackers, and 53 passengers in the plane.
+The aircraft was hijacked after just over 30 minutes of the flight and hijacker pilot Hani Hanjour crashed it into the west wall of Pentagon, Virginia at 9:37 am.
+All the 64 people inside the plane and 125 others in the Pentagon lost their lives in this suicide attack.

 Role of al-Qaeda

-It is widely believed that Muslim militant organization al-Qaeda was behind the 9/11 terror attacks and all the hijackers of the four planes were belonged to the terror group.
-Al-Qaeda leader Osama bin Laden issued a fatwa (religious ruling) in 1998 in which he emphasized the need to start a holy war against USA due to its support for Israel, sanctions on the people of Iraq and military presence in Saudi Arabia.
-The 9/11 Commission also used this fatwa as an evidence of involvement of al-Qaeda in 9/11 attacks.
+It is widely believed that the Muslim militant organization al-Qaeda was behind the 9/11 terror attacks and all the hijackers of the four planes belonged to the terror group.
+Al-Qaeda leader Osama bin Laden issued a fatwa (religious ruling) in 1998 in which he emphasized the need to start a holy war against the USA due to its support for Israel, sanctions on the people of Iraq, and military presence in Saudi Arabia.
+The 9/11 Commission also used this fatwa as evidence of the involvement of al-Qaeda in the 9/11 attacks.

 Response After Attacks

-Immediately after the attack, the then US Secretary of Defense Donald Rumsfeld ordered to investigate that whether al-Qaeda or the Iraqi Govt. was behind the attacks.
-Later on 15th September, the idea of attacking Iraq was rejected on the basis of proofs towards the involvement of al-Qaeda.
+Immediately after the attack, the then US Secretary of Defense Donald Rumsfeld ordered to investigate whether al-Qaeda or the Iraqi Govt. was behind the attacks.
+Later on 15th September, the idea of Iraq behind these attacks was rejected due to proof of the involvement of al-Qaeda.

-Initially, Taliban regime of Afghanistan was offered to hand over al-Qaeda chief Osama bin Laden so that the attack on Afghanistan could be prevented but Taliban refused to surrender Osama to USA.
-Instead, they suggested handing over Osama to Qatar where a trial can be held against him.
-But USA refused this option and announced War on Terror against the suspects of 9/11 attacks.
+Initially, the USA offered the Taliban regime of Afghanistan to hand over al-Qaeda chief Osama bin Laden so that the attack on Afghanistan could be prevented.
+However, the Taliban refused to surrender Osama to the USA and suggested handing over Osama to Qatar where a trial can be held against him.
+The USA rejected this option and announced the War on Terror against the suspects of the 9/11 attacks.

-On 7th October 2001, USA invaded Afghanistan along with its supporters ISAF (International Security Assistance Force) which started the War in Afghanistan.
-The resistance of Taliban lasted for two months and their government was overthrown by ISAF on 9th December 2001.
-Taliban are still fighting the guerrilla war against the invading forces and Afghan government.
+On 7th October 2001, the USA invaded Afghanistan along with its supporters ISAF (International Security Assistance Force) which started the War in Afghanistan.
+The resistance of the Taliban lasted for two months and their government was overthrown by ISAF on 9th December 2001.
+Taliban later started the guerrilla war against the invading forces and the Afghan government.

 Importance

 September 11 attacks are the most important event of the 21st Century as these attacks changed the security and domestic situation in the whole world.
-USA achieved the sympathies and support from almost the whole world after which a coalition was formed to punish the suspected culprits of these attacks.
-The invasion of Afghanistan uprooted al-Qaeda and its protectors Taliban regime but it destabilizes the whole area especially Afghanistan and Pakistan where terrorists’ attacks are still common.
+The USA received sympathy and support from almost the entire world and formed a coalition to punish the suspected culprits of these attacks.
+The invasion of Afghanistan uprooted al-Qaeda and its protectors, the Taliban regime, but destabilized the whole area, especially Afghanistan and Pakistan.

-After 9/11 attacks, many countries adopted special anti-terrorist laws in order to prevent terrorists to use their countries for terrorist activities.
-Germany, Canada, UK and New Zealand are few of those countries who adopted these laws.
+After the 9/11 attacks, many countries adopted special anti-terrorist laws to prevent terrorists from using their countries for terrorist activities.
+Germany, Canada, the UK, and New Zealand are some of the countries that adopted these laws.

-In 2003, USA and its allies also invaded Iraq over allegations of WMD (weapons of mass destruction) and the 9/11 attacks at least indirectly helped this invasion as USA also used the term of War on Terror for its invasion of Iraq.
+In 2003, the USA and its allies also invaded Iraq over allegations of WMD (weapons of mass destruction).
+The 9/11 attacks at least indirectly helped this invasion as the USA also used the term War on Terror for its invasion of Iraq.

 Comments